dominikbraun/dice/README.md

 ---

-:game_die: Dice is an experimental load balancer designed for non-microservice, static infrastructures with focus on simplicity and flexibility.
+:game_die: Dice is an experimental load balancer designed for non-microservice, static infrastructures with focus on simplicity, operability and high flexibility.

 **Project status:** In active development.